MC/0165 - INTERNAL MEDICINE I AND NEPHROLOGY

 |[40/39] MEDICINE AND SURGERY||[39/00 - Ord.
 2015] PERCORSO COMUNE||10||145|

-APPLIED SKILLS: the student will acquire the ability to deal with the diagnostic and therapeutic pathways of complex multidisciplinary pathologies and of renal diseases and hydro-electrolyte and acid-base disorders learning to distinguish between alternative hypotheses and differential diagnoses.
+APPLIED SKILLS: the student will acquire the ability to deal with the diagnostic and therapeutic pathways of renal diseases and hydro-electrolyte and acid-base disorders learning to distinguish between alternative hypotheses and differential diagnoses.
 In this context, the student will acquire the ability to rationally and accurately choose which diagnostic tools to use so as to reach a diagnosis and establish the most appropriate therapy.

-AUTONOMY OF JUDGEMENT: The student will learn to acquire and integrate anamnestic and instrumental data in order to make a diagnostic evaluation in the field of complex multidisciplinary pathologies and of renal disease.
+AUTONOMY OF JUDGEMENT: The student will learn to acquire and integrate anamnestic and instrumental data in order to make a diagnostic evaluation in the field of internal and renal disease.

 COMMUNICATION SKILLS: The student will learn to present relevant data from a given clinical case and appropriately report the development and outcome of diagnostic procedures and therapeutic interventions.